Welcome to Radio Free Flint Podcast

 Americana tribute to Working People of Flint #20003

-Singer Dan Hall and songwriter David Norris share stories of nearly 40 years authoring songs about the Great Lakes and the American labor movement.
-Their important work has been featured on PBS documentary specials about the...
+Send us a text Singer Dan Hall and songwriter David Norris share stories of nearly 40 years authoring songs about the Great Lakes and the American labor movement.
+Their important work has been featured on PBS documentary spe...

 April 3, 2020